lucaguindani/nvim-argocd/README.md

 ## Features

-- Manage applications in a vertical split buffer
+- Manage multiple applications in an horizontal split buffer
-- Sync application
+- Sync an application
-- Update application parameters
+- Update an application parameters
-- Delete application
+- Delete an application
-- Telescope picker with keybindings
+- Use Telescope picker with keybindings
+- Use contexts to work with multiple ArgoCD instances simultaneously

 ## Requirements